 Dialogue allows you to set a hashtag for your challenge and you can even set up a Twitter and Facebook account specifically for this dialogue.

 Platforms like Facebook, Twitter and Google Adwords offer advertising which can be targeted by area, demographic etc. These adverts can be incredibly effective: a recent consultation found their Facebook adverts brought 1/3 of all their traffic to the site.

 9. Take your Dialogue on the road!

-As well as engagement-focused events, showcasing the site at other events may inspire people who otherwise would not have taken an interest or had an opportunity to take an interest.
+As well as engagement-focused events, showing off the site at other events may inspire people who otherwise would not have taken an interest or even have had an opportunity to take an interest.
 Tablets, smartphones and projectors all make it much easier to take your Dialogue on the road.

-Vattenfall ran its 'Power in the Valleys' Dialogue to discuss how to best use the Pen y Cymoedd Wind Energy Project Community Fund, the team took tablets out to the local residents to gather real time responses in a widespread and hard-to-reach community who may not otherwise have engaged or been able to use the site.
+Vattenfall ran its 'Power in the Valleys' Dialogue to discuss how to best use the Pen y Cymoedd Wind Energy Project Community Fund, the team took tablets out to the local residents to gather real time responses in a widespread and hard-to-reach community who may not otherwise have engaged or been able to give their views.